Skip to the content

 What is the cleanest country in the world?

-Estonia is the cleanest country in the world, according to a 2024 study by the Environmental Performance Index (EPI).
+The cleanest country in the world is Estonia, according to a 2024 study by the Environmental Performance Index (EPI).
 The EPI is a collaboration between Yale and Columbia universities and the global think tank, the World Economic Forum (WEF).
 It ranks one hundred and eighty countries based on fifty-eight indicators, focusing on environmental health, ecosystem vitality and climate change.
 Indicators include air quality, water sanitation, CO₂ levels and marine habitat protection.

 Estonia achieved a score of 75.3 out of 100.
 Over the last ten years, the Baltic state has consistently ranked in the top thirty, with recent improvements due to advancements in air quality, waste management and the protection of natural habitats.